paysera/util-raml-code-generator/tests/PhpGeneratorBundle/Fixtures/expected/transfer-surveillance/README.md

 ## vendor-transfer-surveillance-client

-Provides methods to manipulate `TransferSurveillance` API.
+Provides methods to manipulate `TransferSurveillanceClient` API.
 It automatically authenticates all requests and maps required data structure for you.

 #### Usage